FaisalTamanoJr/Faisal-Notes-Site/CODE_OF_CONDUCT.md

 - Violence, threats of violence or violent language directed against another person.
 - Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
 - Posting or displaying sexually explicit or violent material.
-- Posting or threatening to post other people's personally identifying information ("doxing").
+- Posting or threatening to post other people’s personally identifying information (“doxing”).
 - Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 - Inappropriate photography or recording.
 - Inappropriate physical contact.
-You should have someone's consent before touching them.
+You should have someone’s consent before touching them.
 - Unwelcome sexual attention.
 This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
 - Deliberate intimidation, stalking or following (online or in person).
 - Advocating for, or encouraging, any of the above behavior.